 Hello!
 Welcome to my Couples Counseling page.

-If you’re here, likely, you’re wanting to learn more about what it would take to create the relationship with your partner that supports greater vulnerability and authenticity with each other.
+If you’re here, you’re likely wanting to learn more about what Emotionally Focused Therapy, or EFT, can do to help create the relationship with your partner that supports greater vulnerability and authenticity with each other.

 Let’s start with some questions about your relationship.